Constraining the four-light quark operators in the SMEFT with multijet and VBF processes at linear level: Individual and marginalised bounds, and squares

-By comparing the interference and partial $\mathcal{O}(1/\Lambda^4)$ cross sections for $O_{qq}^{(3)}$ in Table \ref{tab:all_xsects}, it is possible to observe that the dimension-6 squared contribution is at least as large as the interference one, at the coefficient values obtained in the limits, for all the processes; the only exception is multijet production in the [2.4, 3] TeV $M_{jj}$ region.
+By comparing the interference and partial $\mathcal{O}(1/\Lambda^4)$ cross sections for $O_{qq}^{(3)}$ in Table \ref{tab:all_xsects}, it is possible to observe that the dimension-6 squared contribution is at least as large as the interference one, at the coefficient values obtained in the limits, for all the processes; the only exception is multijet production in the [2.4, 3] TeV $M_{jj}$ region, that provides the most accurate measurements with uncertainties of the order of 10\%.
+As a matter of fact, the individual limits on $C_{qq}^{(3)}$ from the low-$M_{jj}$ dijet measurements are of the order of $2 \cdot 10^{-2}$, and give an interference cross section of the order of 0.36 pb and a squared contribution of 0.04 pb.
+For coefficient values close to the limits, the dimension-6 squared contribution to the $O_{qq}^{(3)}$ cross section is then only of the order of 10\% of the interference one with the SM, and has little impact on the constraints.
+On the contrary the high-$M_{jj}$ measurement, for example, yields constraints around $3 \cdot 10^{-2}$, for which the interference cross section would be 2.1 fb and the squared one 1.7 fb: even if this region is probing higher energies, the relative precision is weaker.
+Our results confirm that high precision is required to get SMEFT contraints without significant doubts about the validity of the expansion.
 For other operators like $O_{ud}^{(1)}$, $O_{qu}^{(1)}$ and $O_{qd}^{(1)}$, that in some cases do not interfere with the SM at all or do it only in some subleading subprocesses, the quadratic contributions will always dominate.
 It may be worth reminding that the total $\mathcal{O}(1/\Lambda^4)$ term would also include the interference among dimension-8 operators and the SM, which could either increase or decrease significantly the squared contribution.
+The relative size of the interference and of the dimension-6 squared contributions hints that the validity of the SMEFT is not guaranteed.
+A similar conclusion can be reached by comparing the bounds on $\Lambda$ and the energies investigated in the processes, with the hypothesis $C_i\approx 1$: both the scale probed by most of the considered processes and the cutoff scale are around or below 1 TeV.
+The only exception is multijet, with the best constraints around 5 TeV: this is reasonable for the lowest invariant-mass bin, but again borderline for the highest one.
+Fig. \ref{fig:ind_limits} also shows the individual bounds on $C_{qq}^{(3)}/\Lambda^2$ obtained with the inclusion of the squared contributions, from most of the processes mentioned above.
+The largest improvement in the limits, compared to the interference level, can be observed for $\gamma+$jets, which therefore drives the correspondent combined constraints.

 For multijet production, the limits from both the considered $M_{jj}$ intervals are shown.
 In the [2.4, 3] TeV one, the $\chi^2$ denominator in Eq. \eqref{chisq} is dominated by the SM uncertainties, while in the [6, 13] TeV region the experimental errors are larger.
 When the interference uncertainty is included as in Eq. \eqref{chisq_2}, the individual limits worsen by factors 1.3 to 1.7.
 As explained in Sec. \ref{sec:framework}, though, this approach does not incorporate the full correlations among the theoretical uncertainties.